MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/custom-policy-model-deployment.md

 ---
 title: Control AI model deployment with custom policies
-titleSuffix: Azure Machine Learning
+titleSuffix: Azure AI Studio
-description: "Learn how to use custom Azure Policies to control Azure AI services and Azure OpenAI model deployment with Azure Machine Learning."
+description: "Learn how to use custom Azure Policies to control Azure AI services and Azure OpenAI model deployment with Azure AI Studio."
 author: Blackmist
 ms.author: larryfr
-ms.service: azure-machine-learning
+ms.service: azure-ai-studio
-ms.topic: how-to #Don't change ms.date: 10/01/2024
+ms.topic: how-to #Don't change ms.date: 10/02/2024

 #customer intent: As an admin, I want control what Azure AI services and Azure OpenAI models can be deployed by my developers.

 ---

-# Control AI model deployment with custom policies in Azure Machine Learning
+# Control AI model deployment with custom policies in Azure AI Studio

-When using models from Azure AI services and Azure OpenAI with Azure Machine Learning, you might need to use custom policies to control what models your developers can deploy.
+When using models from Azure AI services and Azure OpenAI with Azure AI Studio, you might need to use custom policies to control what models your developers can deploy.
 Custom Azure Policies allow you to create policy definitions that meet your organization's unique requirements.
 This article shows you how to create and assign an example custom policy to control model deployment.

 ## Prerequisites